PrestaShop/prestashop.github.io/news/_posts/2016-12-18-advanced-stock-management-patches.md

 - ASM supply orders didn't update the inventory (completely receive): [PSCSX-6628](http://forge.prestashop.com/browse/PSCSX-6628), [PSCSX-6894](http://forge.prestashop.com/browse/PSCSX-6894), [PSCSX-7549](http://forge.prestashop.com/browse/PSCSX-7549)

+## Remember
+These patches focus on improving the display and edition of stocks.
+So they don't solve every other problem with advanced stock management.

+Ideally, you should enable advanced stock management only on new products, or a product which doesn't have an order in progress.
+Otherwise, a problem of consistency between the product page (available quantity) and the stock page (real quantity) is known to happen.
+To solve this consistency problem, you'll have to process all open customer orders that were created before you activated ASM.

+1. To do so, it is important you use (or create) an order status that considers the products as shipped or delivered, then switch the current orders to this new status.
+2. This will remove the reservation of the products but won't decrease the physical stock since no warehouse was attached to the order at that time.
+So you might then have to adjust your physical quantity.

 ## How to help us
 You can test this release, **only in a test environment** and tell us what works and what doesn't.
 You can open a [Forge issue](http://forge.prestashop.com) and flag your problem with `advanced_stock_management` label, also, you can  give us your impression by reacting to this post.